-At the weekend we went to the new theatre in Chester, The Story House, which is just the best addition to the city, to watch Dinosaur World Live.
+At the weekend we went to the new theatre in Chester, The Story House, to watch Dinosaur World Live.
 I wasn’t to sure what to expect from the show but my eldest had informed me that

 “when the meteor hit the earth 5 dinosaur eggs were saved and it’s probably about time they hatched so maybe this is them putting on a show using those real dinosaurs.”